Gettysburg, Pennsylvania: Transportation

 The main east–west road through downtown Gettysburg is U.S. Route 30, which is known as York Street east of Lincoln Square and Chambersburg Street west of Lincoln Square.

 York Adams Transportation Authority (YATA) operates public transportation in Adams County.
 Freedom Transit, implemented in 2009, The hub of the bus system, the new Gettysburg Transit Center, is under construction on Carlisle Street.
-Beginning in 2011, a Rabbit Transit commuter bus to Harrisburg runs four times each weekday in each direction.
+Beginning in 2011, a Rabbit Transit commuter bus to Harrisburg runs two times each weekday in each direction.